-A Small Town Country Church Just Like Yours!
+There’s Nothing Warmer Than A Small Town Church

 And then of course there was the church.
-In fact, 2 church’s, one on the north side of the street and one on the south.
-They’re both still there standing proud.
+In fact, two churches: one on the north side of the street and one on the south.
+They're both still there standing proud.
 I went to the one on the north side of the street, thank you very much.

 What's the name of the church?
 It doesn't really matter, does it?
 At least it doesn't for what we're doing here.
 What we're doing is remembering, reminiscing, thinking about your church from your childhood.
 And mine.